WohlSoft/SDL-Mixer-X/docs/index.md

 SDL_Mixer is a sample multi-channel audio mixer library.
-It supports any number of simultaneously playing channels of 16 bit stereo audio, plus a single channel of music, mixed by the popular FLAC, OPUS, XMP, ModPlug, MikMod MOD, Timidity MIDI, FluidSynth, Ogg Vorbis, FLAC, libMAD, and MPG123 MP3 libraries.
+It supports any number of simultaneously playing channels of 16 bit stereo audio, plus a single channel of music, mixed by the popular FLAC, OPUS, XMP, ModPlug, MikMod MOD, Timidity MIDI, FluidSynth, libADLMIDI, libOPNMIDI, Ogg Vorbis, stb_vorbis, FLAC, DRFLAC, DRMP3 and MPG123 MP3 libraries.

 SDL Mixer X (or shorty MixerX) - It’s an extended fork of the SDL_mixer library made by Vitaly Novichkov "Wohlstand" in 13 January 2015.
 SDL_mixer is a quick and